wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-00.md

-## Security Model
+# Security Model

-The following discusses the security model for the WAMP basic profile.
-A WAMP Advanced Profile may extend this.
+The following discusses the security model for the Basic Profile.
+Any changes or extensions to this for the Advanced Profile are discussed further on as part of the Advanced Profile definition.

-### Transport Encryption and Integrity
+## Transport Encryption and Integrity

 WAMP transports may provide (optional) transport-level encryption and integrity verification.
 If so, encryption and integrity is point-to-point: between a *Client* and the *Router* it is connected to.